stclib/STC/README.md

 -----------
 ![Benchmark](benchmarks/pics/benchmark.png)

-STC containers performs either about equal or better than the c++ std counterparts. **cmap** *insert* is almost 4x times faster than
-*std::unordered_map* in this benchmark, and 2x times faster than *erase*!
-Iteration and destruction is an order of magnitude faster.
-**csmap** has noticable faster lookup than *std::map*'s typical red-black tree implementation.
+STC containers performs either about equal or better than the c++ std counterparts. **cmap** *insert* is almost 4x times faster than *std::unordered_map* in this benchmark, and 2x times faster *erase*!
+Iteration and destruction is an order of magnitude faster. **csmap** has noticable faster lookup than *std::map*'s typical red-black tree implementation.
 It uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.

 Notes:
 - The barchart shows average times from results from three platforms: Win-Clang++ v11, Mingw64 g++ 9.20, VC19.
 CPU: Ryzen 7 2700X CPU @4Ghz.